 There are several reasons why a good diet can help prevent and even reverse ED.
 Eating healthy foods reduces your risk of common vascular problems caused by high cholesterol, high blood sugar, high triglyceride levels, and being overweight.

 ED is a problem of blood flow, so when you keep your blood vessels in good health, you reduce your risk of ED.

-The Massachusetts Male Aging Study found a direct connection between diet and ED.
+The found a direct connection between diet and ED.
 Men in the study who ate plenty of fruits, vegetables, and whole grains, and avoided red meat and processed grains, were less likely to experience ED.

 Alcohol use, especially chronic and frequent drinking, as well as drug abuse, can cause or worsen ED.

 ED is common among men who are dependent on alcohol.
 If you’re a drinker, cut back or give it up to see if your sexual function improves.
 If you need help quitting, speak to your doctor about available resources.

 Flavonoids increase blood flow and the concentration of nitric oxide in the blood.
 Chocolate, particularly the dark variety, is rich in flavonoids.
 Milk chocolate is lower in flavonoids and contains higher amounts of sugar and fat.

 This tasty green nut may be more than a great snack.
-A study published in the International Journal of Impotence Research examined how eating pistachios affected ED.
+A study published in the examined how eating pistachios affected ED.
 Measurements were taken before men were put on a nut-heavy diet and after.
 Consuming pistachios for several weeks showed improvement in several parameters of ED, including improved International Index of Erectile Function scores for study participants.

 Pistachios also improved cholesterol levels and blood pressure with no notable side effects.
 If you like snacking on pistachios, it can’t hurt to up your intake.